MailerLite vs ConvertKit vs Mailchimp: Best Email Marketing for Chronic Illness & Brain Fog (2025)

 Sound familiar?
 I thought it might.

-What Actually Matters When Choosing Email Marketing Software?
+What Actually Matters in Email Marketing When You’re Chronically Ill?

 Split-screen comparison of MailerLite, ConvertKit, and Mailchimp email marketing dashboards showing user interface differences and analytics features